shahulsonhal/build/docs/buildstrategies.md

 ## System results

 You can optionally store the size and digest of the image your build strategy created to some files.
-This information will eventually be made available in the status of the BuildRun.

 | Result file                        | Description                                     |
 | ---------------------------------- | ----------------------------------------------- |